 EOF

-state, the virtual machine restart has completed and the new virtual machine configuration settings have been applied.
+Once it goes to the Completed state, the virtual machine reboot is complete and the new virtual machine configuration settings are applied.

 spec: